ghuiber/AmashDocs/index.Rmd

 ## The working example

-* In response to the first wave of Snowden revelations, US Representative Justin Amash (R, Mich.) introduced the "Defund the NSA" amendment on July 24, 2013.
+*  On July 24, 2013, shortly after the first wave of Snowden revelations, US Representative Justin Amash (R, MI) introduced the "Defund the NSA" amendment.
-* The amendment failed 217 No to 205 Yes, in line with the wishes of:
+* It failed 217 to 205, in line with the wishes of:
  - the President of the United States (on record  [here](http://www.businessinsider.com/amash-amendment-nsa-white-house-obama-veto-2013-7))
  - security and defense industry interests (the surveillance state is a customer)
  - US citizens who don't think that the NSA is doing anything wrong, and whose representatives carried the day (this is just how the system should work)